-- If omitted, the MPN subscription sends a native push notification for each subscription update. - If specified, the MPN subscription tests the trigger expression on each subscription update, and sends a native push notification only the first time the expression evaluates to true. - The expression may contain arguments that are expanded by the Server with fields of the subscription update.
+- If omitted, the MPN subscription sends a native push notification for each subscription update. - ▶ If specified, the MPN subscription tests the trigger expression on each subscription update, and sends a native push notification only the first time the expression evaluates to true.
+After that, the MPN subscription enters the TRIGGERED state - ► The expression may contain arguments that are expanded by the Server with fields of the subscription update.
 See §5.2.2 of the General Concepts document for more information.